Ryan-izad/cse15l-lab-reports/labreport-2.md

 ![Image](hiWorldTest.png)

-By typing in "/add-message?s=hi world" as the path of my local server, both of if statements in `handleRequest()` execute and split everything past the "?" (by utilizng `getQuery()`) into a string array called *parameters*.
+By typing in "/add-message?s=hi world" as the path of my local server, both of the if statements in `handleRequest()` execute and split everything past the "?" (by utilizng `getQuery()`) into a string array called *parameters*.
 The second item of the array (the string after the "=") is added to a local string variable in the RequestHandler class called *message*.
 Message is then returned and displayed on screen.

 ![Image](welcomeTest.png)